amontalenti/elements-of-python-style/README.md

 # bad
 def reverse_sort(items):
     """
-    sorts items in reverse order
+    sort items in reverse order
     """

 # good
 def reverse_sort(items):
-    """Sorts items in reverse order."""
+    """Sort items in reverse order."""
 ```

 Keep the triple-quote's on the same line `"""`, capitalize the first letter, and include a period.
 Four lines become two, the `__doc__` attribute doesn't have crufty newlines, and the pedants are pleased!